Code of Conduct

 The Company and its associates are committed to compliance with all legal obligations and responsibilities to protect Confidential Personal Information.

-The Company, through its Privacy, Social Media, Information Classification, Information Handling and Security Policies, is committed to maintaining the privacy and security of Confidential Personal Information, which includes, but is not limited to, customers, associates and other individuals’ postal address, personal email address, phone numbers or social security numbers.
+The Company, through its Privacy, Social Media, Information Classification, Information Handling, HIPAA and Security Policies is committed to maintaining the privacy and security of Confidential Personal Information, which includes, but is not limited to, customers, associates and other individuals’ postal address, personal e-mail address, phone numbers, social security numbers, or Protected Health Information.
 The Company restricts access to Confidential Personal Information to individuals who need to know such information for legitimate business or other purposes.
 The Company and its associates understand that if Confidential Personal Information is wrongfully disclosed, this could violate the privacy of individuals and cause significant damage to the Company.

 Retention of Records, Recording Information and Protecting Company Funds